Li-Shan Chou, PhD – Lab Director

 JJ Hannigan, MAT, ATC, CSCS – PhD Candidate

-JJ joins the UO Motion Analysis Laboratory after completing his Master of Athletic Training (MAT) degree at Saint Louis University.
+JJ joined the UO Motion Analysis Laboratory after completing his Master of Athletic Training (MAT) degree at Saint Louis University.
 JJ’s research focuses on preventing and treating overuse injuries in runners and other athletes.
 He is particularly interested in how muscle strength imbalances affect running biomechanics and injury rates.

 In addition to being a certified athletic trainer (ATC), JJ is also a certified strength and conditioning specialist (CSCS).
 His personal interests include running, hiking, and cheering on his favorite Chicago sports teams.